tylergoodman/chatango/README.md

 # chatango

-node.js library for interacting with Chatango.com
+unofficial node.js library for interacting with Chatango.com

 <!--
 thanks to